 Built-in types

-4 types are baked in the interpreter: bool
+4 types are baked in the interpreter: bool, int, float, string and

 standard library.